Holistische Arts

 Technology mRNA detection Multiplex PCR

-The Belgian RIATOL qPCR test has been used routinely in Belgium for over 15 years.
+The Belgian RIATOL qPCR test has been used routinely in Belgium for more than 15 years.
 It is a multiplex PCR test that measures quantitative viral DNA and individually detects the E6/E7 oncogenes of 18 different HPV types.
 PCR technology is very specific and sensitive: it also picks up low concentrations of the virus.

-The same smear test, two completely different results
+Same smear test, two completely different results

 To make the difference concrete: the same smear test can lead to completely different results in the Netherlands and Belgium.